Trade shows and events are a major time, effort, and financial investment for companies.

 “A brand is the set of expectations, memories, stories and relationships that, taken together, account for a consumer's decision to choose one product or service over another.” – Seth Godin

-By presenting a professional and informative website, potential customers will view your company as helpful and trustworthy--both important qualities in a potential home improvement partner.
+By presenting a professional and informative website, potential customers will view your company as helpful and trustworthy — both important qualities in a potential partner.
 Make sure that you clearly indicate on your website and email campaigns where prospects can find you at the show.
 Leads are more likely to move from awareness to consideration if they can meet you in person at an event, but they can only do that if they can find you!
-Your ROI will improve if you can maximize your visibility online before the event, driving traffic who already are aware of your company.
+Your ROI will improve if you can maximize your visibility online before the event, driving traffic who are already familiar with your company.

 Not only is consistency of attendance important, a cohesive experience of your brand from the online space into the real world is essential.
 Establish brand consistency at trade shows by having an on-brand plan for:

 - Contests and promotions

 Get to know more about our 4 Steps To Trade Show Success.

 Consideration goes hand-in-hand with lead generation.
 You’re going to want to capture potential leads in all stages, but qualified leads will be the ones considering your product or service in earnest.
 Many times, qualified leads will seek out your specific events to learn more about your solution to their problem.